terraindata/terrain/README.md

 19. None of these standards are set in stone; if you have an idea for a way to improve these, make it known.
 Coding practices evolve.
 20. No code is set in stone, either.
 Refactor when you find something that you know you could do better.
 	Refactor responsibly: test your changes, and apply appropriate cost-benefit-analysis before starting to be certain that your time is well-used.
+21. We only deploy from `master`.
+22. Use effective markdown syntax in this file.
 11. No not believing in yourself.
 24. Linear ordering in ordered lists is overrated.